 Taking Delivery of a Container with Minimal Equipment

 Many of us have seen video or pictures of the large cranes with specialized carriers used to load and unload shipping containers at the freighter ports.
 Once at the intermodal, full containers are then loaded by crane or heavy duty fork truck onto specialized chassis to be transported through the distribution channels by truck.
 These places have the proper equipment to quickly and efficiently handle thousands of containers every day, but what about those of us that just need to handle a handful of shipping containers.

-With proper planning before you take delivery of your containers, you can have them delivered and set on the ground using a single piece of equipment.
+With proper planning before you take delivery of your mobile storage unit, you can have them delivered and set on the ground using a single piece of equipment.
 When researching containers for sale, make sure you discuss delivery requirements in detail.
 At delivery, if you don’t have a fork lift, loader or small crane available to lift the container off of a flat bed or container chassis and place it where needed, then you will need to make arrangements to have the container delivered and set on the ground with a “Landoll” style trailer.
 A Landoll is a flat deck trailer and the deck is hydraulically tipped up so that the container slides off of the bed and gently onto the ground.
 Landoll is a name-brand product; several other companies make a similar product with a tilting flat deck.
 Landoll trailers also have a heavy duty winch to load a container back up onto the trailer deck.

 Taking delivery of containers from a tilt deck trailer is simple if you keep a few things in mind: